hennelly/Phylogenomics_workshop/README.md

 - Show an example phylogeny with nodes, bootstrap values
    - Go through exactly what the branch lengths mean, node support means, how node support is inferred, confidence in phylogeny

+# Phylogenomic Analysis 1
+- inferring a maximum likelihood phylogeny using nuclear data
+    - Preparing the dataset - VCF filtering
+    - VCF to the Multiple Species Alignment (PHYLIP)
+    - Model selection with ModelFinder within IQtree
+    - Run the phylogenetic analysis with IQ-tree
+    - Visualize the phylogenetic tree
+         - Using R to plot the phylogeny and bootstrap support values/branch length values
+         - Using R to plot the phylogenetic tree against a map of rail locations -> how does evolutionary relationships correspond to geography?